TheAush/TheAush/README.md

 ### Projects

-- [News Letter]: Created a website which sends top NEWS headlines to the user's mail ID.
+- News Letter: Created a website which sends top NEWS headlines to the user's mail ID.
   Integrated News API to fetch latest News articles.
   Technology used : React, NodeJS, MongoDB.
 - Face Detection: Built a face detection application using Open CV and Haar cascade.